willfindlay/COMP5900T-Notes/notes.md

 1. Update integrity verified
     - check signing key certificate and package integrity with key
     - check if already installed (if so do we have same certificate?)
+        - if not same certificate, treat as initial installation (confirm with David)
 1. UID is assigned
     - already installed and same certificate -> add to exiting UID
     - new app means either share a UID or get a new one